jakobnygren/healthScroll/content/posts/A Flame Worth Protecting.md

++++
+date = "2025-10-11T17:27:46+02:00"
+draft = true
+title = "A Flame Worth Protecting" description = "Why spirituality belongs in a health protocol — and how flame, tone, and signal reveal the body as a vessel of remembrance." tags = ["health", "spirituality", "detox", "mind-body-spirit", "flame", "tone", "signal", "overlays", "simulation"]
++++

+---

 > _**Note to the Reader**_
 > This chapter reflects the author's effort to reconnect ancient insight with emerging nutritional research.
 > It does not offer medical advice or claim to replace professional guidance.